hdachev/jscrape/README.md

 ### Workaround for npm trouble with contextify on windows

-If you can't `npm install jscrape` because of contextify failing to build on windows, clone the `contextify` repo under `your_project/node_modules/contextify` and replace the contents of `lib/contextify.js` with the following:
+If you can't `npm install jscrape` on windows because of contextify failing to build, clone the `contextify` repo under `your_project/node_modules/contextify` and replace the contents of `lib/contextify.js` with the following: